JacobAWilkins/Personal-Website/content/post/creating-text-search.md

 +++

 The first step for creating **[Movifier](https://github.com/JacobAWilkins/Movifier)** is developing the search features.
-Given **[this](https://www.kaggle.com/rounakbanik/the-movies-dataset)** dataset of movie titles and descriptions from Kaggle, Movifier implements text search using Okapi BM25 to score, classifies movies by genre, and generates captions for movie scenes.
+Given **[this](https://www.kaggle.com/rounakbanik/the-movies-dataset)** dataset of movie titles and descriptions from Kaggle, Movifier implements text search using Okapi BM25 to score, classifies movies by genre, and generates captions for movie scenes using the **[Flicker8k](http://academictorrents.com/details/9dea07ba660a722ae1008c4c8afdd303b6f6e53b)** dataset to train.
 The text search takes a description of a movie and outputs a list of similar movies with similar descriptions.

 Movifier is developed using **[Flask](https://www.fullstackpython.com/flask.html)**, a lightweight WSGI web application framework.
 The project proposal can be found **[here](https://docs.google.com/document/d/1uDnyLfvAJTHSIp2gLQYVDAONRQX91yI2uVtycHrf1pE/edit?usp=sharing)**.